-The Affordable Metropolis Initiative Global Dialogue on Affordable Housing is a voluntary effort mobilizing dozens of policy makers, experts, government representatives, international institutions, professional organizations, civic groups, start-ups and cooperatives, urban planners, bankers, investors, architects, designers and brokers... on all continents.
+The Affordable Metropolis Initiative Global Dialogue on Affordable Housing is a voluntary effort that has mobilized several dozens of policy makers, experts, government representatives, international institutions, professional organizations, civic groups, start-ups and cooperatives, urban planners, bankers, investors, architects, designers and brokers... on all continents.
+May we take the opportunity here to extend our warm and sincere thanks to all of them.

-Started at the WUF9 in Kuala Lumpur and exploring the connectivity between density, prosperity and affordability in metro areas in February 2018, the initiative took the form of a second dialogue series for the World Habitat Day 2018 (Oct.
-1), with meetings held (following the same agenda) in Paris at the French Builders Federation (FFB), New-York at the headquarters of Bank of America, Taichung (Taiwan), Philadelphia and Honolulu (Hawaii), and in several other cities around the world during the whole Urban October month.
-A third dialogue series took place in Paris in November 2018 at the annual general assembly of the Grand Paris Alliance held at Deloitte headquarters.
-Building on the 2018 achievements, the initiative will continue its rapid development in 2019, combining advocacy and outreach and the quest for concrete initiatives, case studies and best practices.
+Started at the WUF9 in Kuala Lumpur and exploring the connectivity between density, prosperity and affordability in metro areas, the Initiative took the form of a second Dialogue series for the World Habitat Day 2018 (Oct.
+1), with meetings held upon the same agenda, in Paris at the French Builders Federation (FFB), New-York at the headquarters of Bank of America, Taichung (Taiwan), Philadelphia and Honolulu (Hawaii), and in several other cities around the world during the whole Urban October month.
+A third Dialogue series took place in Paris in November 2018 at the annual general assembly of the Grand Paris Alliance.